 Please note that there are no set recruitment dates for traineeships.
 Registering will ensure that you will be notified of any traineeship opportunities as they arise within the WA public sector.

 All streams offer opportunities in metropolitan and regional areas.

-If you are a school student entering Year 11 in 2020 you can apply to take part in the Public Sector School Based Traineeship program.
+If you are currently a year 10 a school student entering Year 11 in 2021 you can apply to take part in the Public Sector School Based Traineeship program.
 As a school based trainee you combine your studies with paid part-time employment in a Western Australian public sector agency.
 You will study for a Certificate II in Government (Public Administration) which goes towards your Western Australian Certificate of Education.
 It is a fantastic opportunity for you to combine practical work experience with structured training and a great way to kick start your career.

 What do you get?

 - Part time employment two days a week on a trainee wage for 18 months.

 - Experience which counts towards your WA Certificate of Education.

 - The opportunity to complete a Certificate II in Government (Administration) - a nationally recognised qualification.
 There are no exams or essays to complete.